 Reddit is a platform that sets the precedent for content to go viral.
 The content sharing community is crucial to the popularity of internet trends.
 This grassroots community is a great place to build a following.
 Keep your eyes glued to the /r/music subreddit, this will give you a solid understanding of current trends and how to infiltrate the industry.
 It’s also worth creating your own vanity subreddit – an ideal place for users to find your tracks.

 Anyone who’s anyone is on Instagram.
 It gives fans a snapshot of your life.
 Share regular updates, reach out to new fans and start creating an online community.
 The better you capitalise on the power of Instagram, the larger your fanbase will grow.

 Similar to Instagram, Twitter is crucial for influencers.
 Directly speak to new fans while reaching countless others with your music.
 Make use of high value hashtags to get the most reach.
 Tools like Hashtagify will help you with this.

-Another important place to grow your collection of fans.
+Another important place for music promotion.
 Share your music and regular updates with those who care about your work.

 Buffer / Hootsuite